It’s National Park Week!

 Through the National Park Service, you can also visit historic sites honoring American icons.
 Visit Harriet Tubman’s residence in New York, Edgar Allan Poe’s home in Pennsylvania, or George Washington Carver’s farmland in Missouri.
 The list goes on and on.

 Immerse yourself in our national story by finding a trail, monument, or park near you.
-On the weekends of National Park Week, April 15-16 and 22-23, take advantage of free admission.
+This National Park Week, take advantage of free admission.

 Get out there and find your park!